top of page

 Best for someone who enjoys steady, hands-on barn work.

-Disabled Barn Feeder (Starts at 9 AM)
+Disabled Barn Feeder (9 AM - 11 AM)

 Responsible for feeding the disabled goats inside the barn.
 Duties include: